Are You at Risk for COVID Teeth or Cavities?

 As we continue to navigate within a remote-first world, body language may not be conveyed as easily as before and facial expressions are relied on more than ever to tip us off to someone’s feelings and intentions.

-Read on for 12 common types of smiles that will help you understand these nonverbal cues and better communicate within your relationships and in your workplace — or jump straight to the infographic.
+Read on for 12 common types of smiles that will help you understand these nonverbal cues and better communicate within your relationships and in your workplace.

 Coined by the French neurologist Guillaume Duchenne de Boulogne, this type of smile is an easy one to spot.
 This is a genuine smile that you give when you reunite with a loved one or come home to your furry best friend after a long day at work.